 • Cost reduction

-Use cases of Big Data and data analytics in healthcare:
+Use cases of Big Data and data analytics in healthcare

 Knowledge derived from Big Data analysis gives healthcare specialists insights that were not available before.
-Big Data in healthcare is applied at every step of the healthcare cycle: from medical research to patient experience and outcome.
+Big Data in healthcare is applied at every step of the healthcare cycle, from medical research to patient experience and outcome.

-use cases of Big Data in healthcare
+Use cases of Big Data in healthcare

 1. Diagnostics

-With the help of Big Data and data analytics, it is possible to diagnose a disease quickly and accurately.
-Usually, doctors examine patients, talk to them about their ailments, and compare their symptoms to disease pictures they know.
-In complex cases, they research the literature and consult with colleagues.
-But Big Data presents a smarter way to diagnosing patients.
-Physicians can simply collect the patient data and feed it into an algorithm that will suggest the most likely diagnoses.
+Meanwhile, Big Data presents a smarter way of diagnosing patients.
+Physicians can simply collect patient data and input it into an algorithm to suggest the most likely diagnoses.
 Algorithms will also propose high-value tests and reduce the overuse of unnecessary tests.
-Also, computer vision (CV) is widely used in diagnostics.
-For example, this technology helps examine the retina with the aim to detect anomalies at an early stage and prevent diseases.
+Also, computer vision in healthcare is widely used in diagnostics.
+For example, this technology helps examine the retina to detect anomalies at an early stage and prevent diseases.

-1. Modeling and forecasting outcomes
+2. Modeling and forecasting outcomes

-1. Real-time monitoring of patient vitals
+3. Real-time monitoring of patient vitals

-1. Treating difficult diseases
+4. Treating difficult diseases

-1. Population health
+5. Population health

-1. Preventive care
+6. Preventive care

-1. Telemedicine
+7. Telemedicine

 Big Data has huge relevance in telemedicine.
 With the use of robots and high-speed real-time data, for example, doctors can perform operations while physically being miles away from the patient.
 Big Data plays a crucial role not only in robot-assisted surgery but also in initial diagnosis, remote patient monitoring, and virtual nursing assistance.
 Thanks to telemedicine and Big Data, which makes it all possible, the lives of doctors and patients become easier: